rgubarenko/jsrazor/README.md

 ## Example

-You have some JSON data:
+You have some JSON data containing theme colors:

 	var data_Themes =
 	[